cjbaar/prusa-mmu-12x/README.md

 ## Hardware
 ### Printed Parts
 Print one of each included STL file, with the following exceptions:
-* choose either m6 or m10 thread for selector
+* choose either m6 or m10 thread for selector base
 * choose bracket type (traditional frame mount or table-top)
 * print four copies of idler-rings.stl
 * screen is optional, if using OLED display